 *New for 2023-2024:Every Senior and early graduating Junior scheduled to take the WorkKeys assessment has access to WorkKeys review through Progress Learning.
 Access Progress Learning through Clever.
 If you want to discuss WorkKeys or the review, please fill out this form to meet with Mrs. Miller, Testing Coordinator.

 What is WorkKeys?

 WorkKeys is a system of assessments, curriculum, and skill profiles that builds and measures essential workplace skills that can affect job performance and increase opportunities for career changes and advancement.

-All North Carolina public school students who are identified as having a Career and Technical Education (CTE) concentration or are expected to have a concentration by the time of graduation from high school, are eligible to participate in the ACT WorkKeys Assessment.
+All DHS students who are identified as having a Career and Technical Education (CTE) concentration or are expected to have a concentration by the time of graduation from high school, will participate in the ACT WorkKeys Assessment.
 A CTE concentrator is a student who has earned four or more technical credits in a Career Cluster, at least one of which is a completer course.
 A completer course is usually the second level of a class (Foods II, Woodworking II, etc.).
 There are three required ACT WorkKeys assessments:

-All students who complete a portion of the assessment will receive an individualized student score report, which can be downloaded through Validus by the school-level test coordinator.
+All students who complete a portion of the assessment will receive an individualized student score report.
 Students who meet the eligibility requirements will earn an ACT WorkKeys National Career Readiness Certificate (ACT WorkKeys NCRC) and a cord for graduation (for those who level at Silver, Gold, and Platinum).

 Who takes WorkKeys?

 Most seniors and early grads who have taken 2 CTE courses in the same pathway will take WorkKeys on Monday, November 27, 2023.
 The ACT WorkKeys will be given to all eligible remaining seniors on Tuesday, February 20, 2024. <2 courses in the same pathway looks like taking Foods I and II, or Woodworking I and II.
 It is not taking Foods I and Health Science I.>